OpenCatalogi/.github/README.md

 # General Repository
-This repository holds al the porject managment files for OpenCatalogi
+This repository holds all the project management files for OpenCatalogi